wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 ## 6/7 Improving the Dialogflow Agent

-If you were to try and call the phone number at this point of the tutorial you would be able to interact with the starting point of the conversation from the Dialogflow perspective, the `Default Welcome Intent`.
+If you were to try and call the phone number at this point of the tutorial, you would be able to interact with the starting point of the conversation from the Dialogflow perspective, the `Default Welcome Intent`.

 A message would be sent back to the caller from the list of the user responses.
 But the conversation would not take turns as we do not have any other data trained for other turns of conversation.

 Let's take a step back and explore some of the concepts of Dialogflow to add the utterances the users might say, provide them with a response, and add the end of the conversation, so that you can see a full conversation in turns taking place.

-Once you create an agent, you will create intents, they are going to handle and shape the conversation.
+Once you create an agent, you will create intents that will handle and shape the conversation.

-In the event of a user utterance, Dialogflow matches what is being said to an intent, based on the NLP and the training phrases that a user could potentially say to match that intent.
+In the event of a user utterance, Dialogflow matches what is being said to an intent, which is based on the NLP and the training phrases that a user could potentially say to match that intent.
 Once the intent classification happens, a response is sent back to the user.

 Entities are the types of information that we will extract from the conversation.
-For the use case we will see below we are booking a table via a phone call and the information we will extract from the conversation are `person`, `date` and `time`.
+For the use-case we will see below, we are booking a table via a phone call.
+The information we will extract from the conversation are `person`, `date` and `time`.

-Let's improve the Default Welcome Intent, create an intent, outline the entities and add an end to the conversation and test it out.
+Let's improve the Default Welcome Intent, create an intent, outline the entities, and add an end to the conversation and test it out.

 ### Follow the steps